nicolasdao/google-cloud-bigquery/README.md

 ## Snippets To Put It All Together
 ### Indempotent Script To Keep Your DB Tables In Sync

+The code snippet below shows how you can create a new tables if they don't exist yet and update their schema if their schema has changed when compared with the local version.

 ```js
 const { join } = require('path')